-Your library is committed to providing every person in our community with free access to information, which is why we recently began partnering with Veteran Affairs (VA) to provide homeless Veterans with information about housing resources.
-On the first and third Tuesdays of every month from 12:30-1:30 p.m., a VA community outreach social worker is available in the library’s Polly Peterson Room to meet with Veterans who are seeking short-term and long-term housing.
+Your Library is committed to providing every person in our community with free access to information, which is why we partner with Veteran Affairs (VA) to provide homeless Veterans with information about housing resources.
+On the first and third Tuesdays of every month from 12:30-1:30 p.m., a VA community outreach social worker is available in the Library’s Polly Peterson Room to meet with Veterans seeking short-term and long-term housing.
 This is especially important now, as the weather grows colder and rainier.

 We talked with Amanda Dobbs, a community outreach specialist for VA’s Health Care for Homeless Veterans Program (HCHV), about the importance of connecting Veterans with housing resources and what resources are available in our region.

 JCPL: What affect can finding short- or long-term housing have on homeless Veterans?
 How can it change their lives?